 New collection of resources for student safety education

-A 10 page collection [PDF 2.32 mb] of teacher-friendly, classroom-ready interactive safety games, videos, posters and other safety awareness materials was assembled as an update to the Live Safe!
+Updated!
+A 12 page collection [PDF 1.18 MB] of teacher-friendly, classroom-ready interactive safety games, videos, posters and other safety awareness materials was assembled as an update to the Live Safe!
 Work Smart! resource for cooperative education, but is also well-suited to Career and Guidance, Technical education, and any teacher or subject area looking for fresh ideas to educate students about workplace health and safety and employment rights and responsibilities.

 New Employment Standards Challenge

-These three case studies will challenge your students to calculate overtime, termination and public holiday pay due to three factious workers using the Ministry of Labour’s new on-line “calculators”.
+These three case studies will challenge your students to calculate overtime, termination and public holiday pay due to three factious workers using the Ministry of Labour's new on-line 'calculators'.
 Students enter the facts of the case study in the calculators to determine how much money is owed to the workers.
-There is a teacher guide [PDF 31 kb] with answers and a student handout [PDF 30 kb].
+There is a employment standards teacher guide [PDF 31 KB] with answers and a employment standards student handout [PDF 30 KB].
 The activity should take 30 minutes to complete.

 The Live Safe!
 Work Smart!
-Resources for Cooperative Education and Other Forms of Experiential Learning is available for download in PDF format [3.6 mb].
+Resources for Cooperative Education and Other Forms of Experiential Learning is available for download in PDF format.
 This resource is designed to address the emerging needs of teachers arising from the Ministry of Education's expansion of cooperative education.
 It replaces the coop appendix document published back in 2002.
-Read more...
+Read more about coop education resources.

 If you need to teach students about health and safety, and have students with special needs or students who respond best to visual lessons and simple concepts, you can use our Live Safe!
 Work Smart!
 Resources for Teachers of Students with Special Learning Needs.